rubensworks/PhD-Thesis/content/introduction.md

 > How to store and query evolving knowledge graphs on the Web?
 {:#research-question .strong}

-During my research, I focused on *four* main challenges related to this research question:
+During my research, I focus on *four* main challenges related to this research question:

 1. **Experimentation requires *realistic* evolving data.**